-- Never use the display as a handle.
-The display may become irreparably damaged if you use it to lift the pedelec. - Remove the batteries from the display if the pedelec is not going to be used for several weeks.
+- Do not use on-board computer as a handle.
+The on-board computer may become irreparably damaged if you use it to lift the pedelec. - Remove the on-board computer from its mount if the pedelec is not going to be used for several weeks.
+Store the on-board computer away safely in a dry environment at room temperature.

-The on-board computer is operated using four buttons on its casing.